TCDP Award Recipients

 2018 Outstanding Technical Achievement Award

-The IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor Michel Raynal from University of Rennes, France as the recipient of the 2018 Outstanding Technical Achievement Award.
+The IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor Michel Raynal from University of Rennes, France as the recipient of the 2018 Outstanding Technical Achievement Award.
 The citation for Professor Raynal is for his contributions to theory and algorithms of distributed computing and his research leadership in ICDCS.

 Professor Raynal is a world leader in the field of distributed computing.
 He has made significant contributions to distributed computing.
 These include algorithms for mutual exclusion and quorums, detection of unstable predicates, data consistency, causal order, checkpointing, vector clocks, consensus protocols, failure detectors, and k-set agreement problem.
 His is best known in several most efficient algorithms in distributed computing.
 For example, his work on the causal ordering algorithm (with Andre Schiper and Sam Toueg in 1991) is now the standard algorithm in the area.
 His work on optimal communication-induced checkpointing, optimal implementation of vector clocks, and the algorithm for conjunctive predicate detection remain the best-known algorithms in the field.
 His work on failure detectors and consensus has influenced many researchers in the area and his Omega-based protocol for consensus is another classical reference in the field.